Ordway54/Secret-Hitler-Discord-bot/README.md

 ## About the Game
 *Secret Hitler* is a social role deduction board game created by Mike Boxleiter, Tommy Maranges, and Mac Schubert.
 *Secret Hitler* is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-This license permits the copying, redistribution, remixing, or transforming of *Secret Hitler*, with proper credit/attribution, in any medium or format for non-commercial purposes.
+This license permits the copying, redistribution, remixing, and/or transforming of *Secret Hitler*, with proper credit/attribution, in any medium or format for non-commercial purposes.
 For the purposes of this project, no changes have been made to *Secret Hitler*.
 To learn more, see https://creativecommons.org/licenses/by-nc-sa/4.0/.